cockroachdb/docs/v2.0/partitioning.md

 See [Partition by List example](#partition-by-list).

-#### Partition a table by range
+#### Define Table Partitions by Range

-To partition a table by range, use `PARTITION BY RANGE` syntax while creating the table. `PARTITION BY LIST` lets you map ranges of tuples to a partition.
+To define a table partition by range, use the `PARTITION BY RANGE` syntax while creating the table. `PARTITION BY LIST` lets you map ranges of tuples to a partition.

-While defining a list partition, you can use CockroachDB-defined `MINVALUE` and `MAXVALUE` parameters to define the lower and upper bounds of the ranges respectively.
+While defining a range partition, you can use CockroachDB-defined `MINVALUE` and `MAXVALUE` parameters to define the lower and upper bounds of the ranges respectively.

-{{site.data.alerts.callout_info}}Note that the lower bound of a range partition is inclusive, while the upper bound is exclusive.
-Note also that a `NULL` value in a range-partitioned column sorts into the first range, which is consistent with our key encoding ordering and `ORDER BY` behavior.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}}The lower bound of a range partition is inclusive, while the upper bound is exclusive.
+For the purpose of range partitions, `NULL` is considered less than any other data, which is consistent with our key encoding ordering and `ORDER BY` behavior.{{site.data.alerts.end}}

 See [Partition by Range example](#partition-by-range).

-Partition values can be any SQL expression, but it’s only evaluated once. so if you create a partition with value `< (now() - '1d')` on 2017-01-30, it would be contain all values less than 2017-01-29.
+Partition values can be any SQL expression, but it’s only evaluated once.
+If you create a partition with value `< (now() - '1d')` on 2017-01-30, it would be contain all values less than 2017-01-29.
 It would not update the next day, it would continue to contain values less than 2017-01-29.

-#### Partitioning Interleaved Tables
+#### Define Partitions on Interleaved Tables

-Partitioning [interleaved tables](interleave-in-parent.html) partitions only the parent table, while children will naturally be interleaved the same as their parents.
+For [interleaved tables](interleave-in-parent.html), partitions can be defined only the root table of the interleave hierarchy, while children will naturally be interleaved the same as their parents.

-### Setting Zone Configurations
+### Set Zone Configurations

-On their own, partitions are inert.
-Applying functionality to a partition requires [zone configs](configure-replication-zones.html).
+On their own, partitions are inert and simply apply a label to the rows of the table that satisfy the criteria of the defined partitions.
+Applying functionality to a partition requires creating and applying the [zone configurations](configure-replication-zones.html) to the corresponding partitions.

 CockroachDB uses the most granular zone config available.
-Zone configs that target a partition are considered more granular than those that target a table, which in turn are considered more granular than those that target a database.
+Zone configs that target a partition are considered more granular than those that target a table or index, which in turn are considered more granular than those that target a database.

 ### Synopsis